GerfriedC/ClientbasedGroceryOrder/README.md

 The changed innerHTML is now saved in a Browser DB.
 The adress is not yet saved.

 ToDo: The draggable goods might be produced then out of a list.

-Importants ToDo: The app does not work with mobile browsers.
+Important ToDo: The app does not work with mobile browsers.

 many thanks for your contribution